vacp2p/research/.github/ISSUE_TEMPLATE/milestone-issue.md

 ## Risks and uncertainty

-Briefly on what the main risks and points of uncertainty.
+Briefly on what the main risks and points of uncertainty are.

-Briefly on expected timeline.
+(Optional) Briefly on expected timeline.

 ## Acceptance criteria